progressively-crew/progressively/example/bundle-diffs/README.md

 - [GrowthBook](https://www.growthbook.io/)
 - [Progressively](https://progressively.app)

-On the 18th of July 2022, Progressively is
+On the 18th of July 2022, and according to the data provided by the analyzer, Progressively is:

 - **14 times** smaller than LaunchDarkly
 - **7 times** smaller than Unleash